john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 pip install -r requirements.txt
 ```

+It downloads the pretrained model automatically at first use

 ## note
 If torchscript_jif is set to on, it will trace model with pytorch built-in torchscript JIT compiler.
 May cause delay in initialization, but reduces inference time and gpu memory usage.